 Fernandina Harbor Marina

-The more near-term repairs will be on the north side of marina area (fuel area, northern 300 feet of dock, and wood boardwalk adjacent to Brett’s Waterway Café at this spot).
+The more near-term repairs will be on the north side of marina area (northern 300 feet of dock, and wood boardwalk adjacent to Brett’s Waterway Café at this spot).
 As of this writing, the city marina offered “12 mooring balls, 5 transient slips, dinghy dock, short term dock, boat ramp and showers”, according to marina management.
 The marina is located on the Intracoastal Waterway at mile 716 (coordinates LAT: 30.671284 LONG: -81.465513).

 Charters & Tours